 Event Recap: Pilsen Mural Rhetorical Tour

 In May, the Equity Committee and Student Community Committee hosted a walking tour through Pilsen to explore the history and visual rhetoric of the neighborhood’s vibrant murals.
 The walk was led by DePaul History professor Dr. Juan Mora-Torres, whose research and teaching interests include Latin American history with an emphasis on the history of the border.
-Professor Mora-Torres is an editor for the non-profit bilingual online monthly magazine “El BeiSMan” based out of Pilsen as well, and he sits on the committee of DePaul’s Center for Latino Research/Latin American and Latino Studies Program.
+Professor Mora-Torres is an editor for the non-profit bilingual online monthly magazine “El BeiSmAn” based out of Pilsen as well, and he sits on the committee of DePaul’s Center for Latino Research/Latin American and Latino Studies Program.

 The tour began outside of the Lozano branch of the Chicago Public Library, where a group of DePaul faculty, students, and friends gathered for the sunny Saturday excursion.
-From there, Professor Mora-Torres led the group across the street to Plaza Tenochtitlan, which showcased precolonial Mexican symbols, and introduced local Pilsen leaders and residents who were gathered for special events at the Plaza.
+From there, Professor Mora-Torres led the group across the street to Plaza Tenochtitlan, which showcases precolonial Mexican symbols, and introduced local Pilsen leaders and residents who were gathered for special events at the Plaza.

 “[The murals] are about place-making, how we claim space for ourselves, and how we make that space a place of belonging.”